-- Mix together the ingredients for the Russian dressing in a bowl.
+- Mix together the ingredients for the Russian dressing in a small bowl.

-- Lay out two pieces of bread for each sandwich on a cookie sheet and toast under the broiler until just starting to brown.
+- Lay out two pieces of bread for each sandwich on a cookie sheet, and toast under the broiler until they are just starting to brown.

 - Spread a thin layer of Russian dressing on each slice of bread (top and bottom slices) .

-- Cover the bottom slice of bread with a layer of corn beef or tempeh, followed by a layer of sauerkraut, and top with Swiss cheese.
+- Cover the bottom slice of bread with a slice of tempeh, followed by 2 tbsp of sauerkraut, and top with a slice of cheese.

 - Place the second slice of bread on top of the cheese, then butter the top of the sandwich.

-- Broil on low until cheese is melted and the bread is well toasted.
+- Broil on low until the bread is well toasted.